ASLP-lab/Easy-Turn/README.md

 ```

 ### Start training
-Set stage=0 and stop_stage=0 for model training.
-After training, set stage=1 and stop_stage=1 for model merging.
+Set stage = 0 and stop_stage = 0 for model training.
+After training, set stage = 1 and stop_stage = 1 for model merging.
 See the shell script for details.

 ```shell
 ./examples/wenetspeech/whisper/run.sh
 ```